amirrajan/survivingtheappstore/manuscript/developer-logs.md

 placing 15th overall and placed 6th in the fun/utility category.
 Awesome experience.

-#Nov 10, 2013: My Obsession with Twitter and @ADarkRoomiOS Begins
+#Day 159 - Nov 10, 2013: My Obsession with Twitter and @ADarkRoomiOS Begins

 I created the @ADarkRoomiOS Twitter handle and started tweeting in the persona of the game.
 The plan was to interact with anyone and everyone